Thanthou/mobiledetailhub/current-goals.md

     ❌ SSL (automatic)
     • No automatic SSL certificate provisioning
-    • SSL is handled at the hosting/CDN level, not in the application ❌ Automatic icon to mobile homescreen
+    • SSL is handled at the hosting/CDN level, not in the application ✅ First-login to dashboard
-    • PWA manifest exists but no automatic installation
-    • Users need to manually "Add to Home Screen"
-    • We have the AddToHomeScreen component but it's manual ✅ First-login to dashboard
     • Success page now has "Go to Dashboard" button
     • Automatically logs user in with temp password